MODERN SLAVERY POLICY

 • Our supply chain is minimal and solely relates to the operation of the business and services to our clients and contractors.

-• We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+• We are committed to ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our business.

 • Keystream Group solely operate in the UK, as such we believe we operate in a “low risk” location for Modern Slavery.

-• We recognise that knowledge is key and all employees must complete our mandatory Modern Slavery training and actively encourage employees to report any suspicious activity.
+• We recognise knowledge is key and all employees must complete our mandatory Modern Slavery training and actively encourage employees to report any suspicious activity.

 • How to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available.